Shoulder Injuries & Workers' Compensation in PA

 • Reaching awkwardly for a tool or piece of equipment that is needed to finish a job.

-• Having a box or a piece of equipment fall on your shoulder from a higher shelf in a warehouse or a retail setting.
+• Having a box or a piece of equipment falls on your shoulder from a higher shelf in a warehouse or a retail setting.

-• Using power tools or heavy machinery regularly that involve continual motion and vibrations.
+• Using power tools or heavy machinery regularly that involves continual motion and vibrations.

 What to Do If You Injure Your Shoulder at Work